If someone was trying to convince you not to start a predictive maintenance program, they would probably tell you things like:

 - Assets that do not directly impact production, but the repair costs are considerable and/or take longer to complete.

 - Machines that are so sensitive or complex that they require “specialist” attention to get them back online (which often comes along with a big invoice).

 Assets that meet the above criteria are the best candidates for the PdM program.

-For example, by installing vibration and motor current sensors on major electric motors and placing them on a predictive maintenance program, you can avoid breakdown of sensitive production equipment on your plant floor and avoid profit losses running into thousands of dollars per hour of downtime.
+For example, by installing vibration and motor current sensors on major electric motors and placing them on a predictive maintenance program, you can avoid breakdowns of sensitive production equipment and avoid significant profit losses.

 Step #2) Establish the presence of actionable data